odan/odan.github.io/_posts/2019-11-25-phpstorm-keeping-a-github-fork-updated.md

 * From the main menu, choose: VCS > Update Project (Ctrl+T).

+## Rebase

+* Checkout the local master branch you want to rebase.
+* Select the "Remote Origin Master" upstream branch > Merge into using current using Rebase
+* Push the changes to the Repository clone master.

+It is best practice to always rebase your local commits when you pull before pushing them.
+As nobody knows your commits yet, nobody will be confused when they are rebased but the additional commit of a merge would be unnecessarily confusing.
+Published commits are, however, usually merged, for example when branches are merged.

 ## Read more

 * [Sync with a remote repository](https://www.jetbrains.com/help/phpstorm/sync-with-a-remote-repository.html)